EricSzla/E-Commerce-Website-Management-System/README.md

 ``ps –aux | grep ./monitor``
 -	run daemon using:
 ``./daemon``
--	check if the program is running using (as can be seen on Figure 8):
+-	check if the program is running using:
 ``ps -aux | grep ./daemon``

 # After Running